lazypdo/migrator/README.md

-# Migrator is a simple database migration tool
+# Migrator is a simple database migration tool for PHP